linagora/linshare/documentation/EN/epics/new-admin-portal/story-35-admin-view-mime-policies-list.md

    - Domain: The name of domain that created the mime policy
    - Creation date
    - Modification date
-   - In use: Yes/No. This column indicates which mime policy is used for the current selected domain in the domain tree.
+   - Assigned: Yes/No. This column indicates which mime policy is used for the current selected domain in the domain tree.
 Each domain can use only 1 mime policy a time
    - Action: When i click on three-dot button, i can see actions:
       - If the selected domain is root domain, the actions are: Duplicate, Edit, Delete.
       - If the selected domain is a nested domain (top domain/Sub domain/Guest domain), the actions are: Assign, Duplicate, Edit, Delete